IshaanAdarsh/Postgres-extension-tutorial/SGML/External-language.md

 4. **Write Functions and Stored Procedures:** Utilize the external language to implement the desired functionality in functions and stored procedures.

 # Quick Start: Creating a PostgreSQL Extension using C as an External Language
 In this quick start guide, we will create a simple PostgreSQL extension using C as an external language.
-The extension will include a function to add two numbers.

 ## Prerequisites
 - [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.